 J: For the record, state your name and your location.

-S: I am Susannah Bruce Hornsby.
-I live in the Yancey Mills section of the Blue Ridge Mountains of Virginia and I'm currently in my 1890 farm house, which is called Fennario.
+S: I am Susannah.
+I live in the Blue Ridge Mountains of Virginia and I'm currently in my 1890 farm house, which is called Fennario.
 The babe is that way [points left], and the bees are that way [points right].

 J: What do you do as part of The Foundry?

-S: Well, I have been given the incredible opportunity to help translate the Foundry magic that exists in the real-life wilds of Tangletown (Foundry note: to those not in the know, that is our neighborhood here in Minneapolis) to the even wilder wilds of the internet.
+S: Well, I have been given the incredible opportunity to help translate the Foundry magic that exists in the real-life wilds of Minneapolis to the even wilder wilds of the internet.
 There's so much big magic that happens in that place.
 The life and world that The Foundry has built is so tactile and beautiful, and you want to touch it, and you want to live in it.
-That's hard to feel on the computer, so I try to hold the wooden spoons in my hand and then explain why it's the best-feeling wooden spoon I've ever felt and to get Ruby and Turnip and the whole crazy cast of characters there accurately represented here on thefoundryhomegoods.com.
+That's hard to feel on the computer, so I try to hold the wooden spoons in my hand and then explain why it's the best-feeling wooden spoon I've ever felt (because it is) and to get Ruby and Anna and Lillian and the whole wonderful cast of characters there accurately represented here on thefoundryhomegoods.com.

 I write the product descriptions and I work with Anna, of course, and Lillian, the deeply magical shop manager.
-Whenever there's a new parcel of beauty that comes in, Lillian and I are feverishly typing comments back and forth into a Google document that's like, "Does this enamel spoon have a hole in the handle," and she's like, "You know it does, girl."
-I'm like, "You could hang it next to your sink!" and she's like, "Yes, or next to the the pot bubbling on the campfire!"
+Every so often a magical parcel of Foundry goods will arrive on my doorstep with a note from Lillian, like, YOU HAVE TO FEEL THIS LINEN!
+What a dream.
+Whenever there's a new parcel of beauty that comes in, Lillian and I are feverishly typing comments back and forth into a Google document that's like, "I've been using the horsehair dish brush to clean eggs from the chicken coop, should I include that in the description" and she's like, "ABSOLUTELY" I'm like, "Ok cool, but I won't mention chicken poop" and she's like, "Well, maybe include that you don't also use it for dishes afterwards!"
 It's this collaborative magic making.

 J: It sounds like the objects are inspiring and the people are inspiring to you as a writer.

 S: Absolutely.
 Yeah, and the relationship of the objects to the people in this way.
-I do a lot of copywriting work and marketing work for other retail and eCommerce entities.
-People always want to create some narrative arc of the objects being informed by the people that use them and love them, and, for The Foundry, that's just true.
+I do a lot of work with other retail/eCommerce and people are always want to manufacture some narrative arc of the objects being informed by the people that use them and love them, and, for The Foundry, that's just true.

 J: Can you expand a little bit more on that #true?
 I mean, why is that important for a brand to be authentic?

-For The Foundry, the stories are beautiful and they're fascinated by the different things that they stock, but the stories are also just true.
-The reason that they chose this maker versus that maker is because there's a resonant communication between a value set, almost.
-That these are the things that we value in our business, but these are also the things that we value in our lives and in our home.
-Because the things that they are selling are things that you carry in your lives and in your home, it's this really beautiful, intimate feedback loop.
+And for The Foundry, all of these stories are beautiful AND they are also just true.
+The reason that they chose this maker versus that maker, this brush versus that brush is because there's a resonant communication between a value set, almost.
+Like: these are the things that we value in our business, but these are also the things that we value in our own lives and in our own homes.
+It's this really beautiful, intimate feedback loop.
+When you're dealing with things people use and live with and love and are bringing into their precious home-space, the story of the production methods, or the materials, or the tradition or history of the maker or of object itself, it's important.

 Something that's not related to this but is something that I really love is this gift that I get to do these deep dives into these different artisan traditions and cultural traditions for the work on some of the product descriptions that I love.
 It is such a gift, and I will just go down these rabbit holes.
 If it's enamelware or something, I'll go back and research how enamel was first made and discovered, the kinds of conditions that made enamel successful, and why it became so popular during certain times.